-Facebook will pay $1 billion in cash and stock for photo-sharing application Instagram, making its largest-ever acquisition months before the No. 1 social media website is expected to go public.
+Facebook will pay $1 billion in cash and stock for photo-sharing application Instagram, making its largest-ever acquisition in the months before a mega-IPO.

 "This is an important milestone for Facebook because it's the first time we've ever acquired a product and company with so many users," Facebook CEO Mark Zuckerberg said in a blog post.
 "We don't plan on doing many more of these, if any at all."